Do you love gambling? If so, you’ll love Macau—it’s a paradise

 You can do any of the bungee-jumping or other daredevil activities at the Hackett

 Macau Tower at night for a larger fee.
 The lights of the city in the background

 The Rua do Cunho

 The Rua Do Cunho is an unremarkable narrow pedestrian pathway.
 But it does have one thing to distinguish

-available on the Rua Da Cunho.
+-There’s a wide variety of food available on the Rua Da Cunho.

 Looking for the best restaurant in Macau?

 Go to Rua Do Cunho on Taipa Island with a few bucks and an empty stomach.

 The food is that good.
 The traditional Rua Do Cunho food items are almond cakes, egg rolls, coconut, and